theoomoregbee/US-visa-appointment-notifier/README.md

 ### PushOver config values

 Create a free trial account with https://pushover.net/.
 Create a new app at https://pushover.net/apps/build and copy API Token/Key to PUSHOVER_TOKEN at .env.
 Put your user_key to PUSHOVER_USER.

+### Debug
+Set NODE_ENV to 'prod' when configured everything.
+If NODE_ENV != 'prod', there would be more verbose console logging.